mhpi/generic_deltamodel/README.md

 ## The Overall Idea
-Characterized by the combination of process-based equations with neural networks (NNs), differentiable models train these components together, enabling parameter inputs for the equations to be effectively and efficiently learned at scale by the NNs.
+Characterized by the combination of process-based equations and neural networks (NNs), differentiable models train these components together, enabling parameter inputs for the equations to be effectively and efficiently learned at scale by the NNs.
+Alternatively, one can also have NNs learning the residuals of the physical models.
 There are many possibilities for how such models are built.

 In 𝛿MG, we define a differentiable model with the class *DeltaModel* that can couple one or more NNs with a process-based model (itself potentially a collection of models).
 This class holds `nn` and a `phy_model` objects, respectively, as attributes internally and describes how they interface with each other.
 The *DeltaModel* object can be trained and forwarded just as any other PyTorch model (nn.Module).